lunkums/LD51/README.md

 - Volume up/down: +/-
 - Exit: Escape

+## Build Instructions

+Replace `TARGET_PLATFORM` with your target platform (i.e. win-x64, linux-x64, or osx-x64) then run the following command in the .NET command line at the root directory (where the .sln lives):

+`dotnet publish -c Release -r TARGET_PLATFORM /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained`

+See the [MonoGame documentation](https://docs.monogame.net/articles/packaging_games.html) for additional details on building an application bundle for OSX.

 ## TODO

 - Make money useful
   - Make grenades purchasable (and give them a cooldown)
-- Prevent shooting and clicking when the game window is out of focus
+- ~~Prevent shooting and clicking when the game window is out of focus~~
 - Create walls for the arena
 - Add music
 - Make the arena dynamic